 Remember, we’re developing a relationship, and I am making sure to set the pace and give them bite-size pieces of information.

-The last thing I want to do is overwhelm them, and scare them for life.
+The last thing I want to do is overwhelm them and scare them for life.

-So when you craft your next email or video, ask yourself, What can I throw out?
+That's why when you craft your next email or video, ask yourself, What can I throw out?
 Strip your communication pieces down until only one, the most important thing remains.

 To systematize my approach, I created an infographic (see below) where I outline 7 key steps in my summer recruitment campaign.